 - Purchase of 100% green electricity.
 Switching to green electricity has no extra costs and could boost the local production of electricity.
 Related action: Hasselt encourages companies to purchase solar panels in groups (NL).

 - PV panels in businesses and municipal buildings.
-Action example: Brugge (118k inhabitants) seeks to include citizens when installing solar panels in a new stock exchange building (NL).
+Action example: Brugge (118k inhabitants) includes citizens when installing solar panels in a new stock exchange building (NL).

 - PV panels in households.
-Action example: Hasselt (77k inhabitants) offers advice on the potential of solar panels to its citizens (NL).
+Action example: Hasselt (77k inhabitants) offers advice on solar panels’ potential to its citizens (NL).

 - Water permeable soils.
 Increasing soil infiltration is the best strategy for storms and floods in cities.
 In practice, this means making streets permeable by using special tiles.
 Action example: Hasselt brings green to different parts of the city in pop-up containers (NL).